BIODIVERSITY

 Do you know about all the science that goes on behind the scenes at SANBI?

 South African National Biodiversity Institute's (SANBI) mandate, when it was established in 2004, required it to extend the focus of the precursor National Botanical Institute from just plants to include all aspects of biodiversity.
-Therefore, in addition to managing the National Botanical and Zoological Gardens, SANBI plays a leadership role in generating, co-ordinating and interpreting the knowledge and evidence required to support policies and decisions relating to all aspects of biodiversity.
+Therefore, in addition to managing the National Botanical and Zoological Gardens, SANBI plays a leadership role in generating, co-ordinating and interpreting the knowledge and evidence required to support policies and decisions relating to all aspects of biodiversity in South Africa.

-As you can see from the diagram, our science forms part a value chain that starts with very basic information on biodiversity and builds on these foundations with assessments, experiments, models and tools.
-In this way we influence policy makers and contribute to government’s higher objectives of poverty alleviation, job creation and improving human wellbeing.
+As you can see from the diagram, SANBI’s work forms part a value chain that starts with basic information on biodiversity and builds on these foundations with assessments, experiments, models and tools.
+In this way we influence policy makers and contribute to government’s higher objectives of improved service delivery, job creation and human well-being.

-Our work starts with a strong foundation of surveying, classifying and mapping South Africa’s ecosystems and species.
+All our biodiversity science work starts with a strong foundation of surveying, classifying and mapping South Africa’s ecosystems and species.
 We answer questions like: What is out there?
 How should it be classified and named?
 How many are there?
 Where are they located?
-SANBI’s herbaria, DNA bank, Millennium Seed Bank, and the National Vegetation Map are some examples of this foundational work.
+SANBI’s herbaria, DNA bank, Millennium Seed Bank, and the National Vegetation Mapand National Wetland Map are some examples of this foundational work.
+SANBI also offers genetic services.

 Building Biodiversity Knowledge

 We build on this foundation, through assessments and monitoring, to answer questions about the status of our biodiversity, and the best ways to protect it and its benefits to society.
-Units such as molecular ecology, population ecology, ecosystem services, invasive species, threatened species, climate change, and sustainable wildlife trade fall into this category.
+Units such as molecular ecology, biological invasions, threatened species, genetically modified organisms, Key Biodiversity Areas, and sustainable wildlife trade fall into this category.

 Science into Policy and Action